goochjs/glicko2/README.md

 To use:
 *   instantiate a _RatingCalculator_ object
-    *   at instantiation, you can set the default rating for a player's volatility and the system constant (τ), which constrains changes in volatility over time, for your game or just accept the defaults
+    *   at instantiation, you can set the default rating for a player's volatility and the system constant ("τ", which constrains changes in volatility over time) for your game or just accept the defaults
 *   instantiate a _Rating_ object for each player
 *   instantiate a _RatingPeriodResults_ object
 *   add game results to the _RatingPeriodResults_ object until you reach the end of your rating period